 Administrative Expenses, and any applicable taxes, ("Distribution Amount") among

-(and, if so, for how much you sold them).
+them (and, if so, for how much you sold them).

-get will be a portion of the Distribution Amount equal to your Recognized Loss divided
+you got was a portion of the Distribution Amount equal to your Recognized Loss divided

 by the total of all Class Members' Recognized Losses and multiplied by the total